Strawberry Buttermilk Pancakes

 Reheat in the microwave (20-30 seconds on high power), or toaster to enjoy all over again.
 No need to thaw first if they’re frozen!

 More fruit-filled pancakes

-Love fruit in your pancakes?
+Love fruit in your breakfast?
 Try these recipes?

 - Best Banana Pancakes

 - Lemon Blueberry Pancakes